HR Roles and Responsibilities: Your Complete Guide

-What do HR roles and responsibilities typically look like in an organisation?
-Frankly, there is a long list of tasks and projects, led by HR, that all contribute to keeping an organisation running.
-Below is a comprehensive guide to those obligations and an explanation of how they affect an HR practioner’s day-to-day work.
+What does HR do in an organisation?
+Frankly, there's a long list of tasks and projects, led by HR, that all contribute to keeping an organisation running.

 Key Facts

-• HR personnel are responsible for several workforce-related procedures including but not limited to recruitment, compensation and mediating disputes.
+HR personnel are responsible for several workforce-related procedures including but not limited to recruitment, compensation and mediating disputes.

-• Supporting employees helps keep them engaged with their work and motivated to produce the best results possible.
+Supporting employees helps keep them engaged with their work and motivated to produce the best results possible.

-What Is the HR Department?
+What is the HR department?

 An HR department is responsible for people management.
-As an HR professional, you’re responsible for overseeing the employee life cycle, including the hiring process, training and development, disciplinary actions and offboarding.
+As an HR professional, you’re responsible for overseeing the employee lifecycle, including the hiring process, training and development, disciplinary actions and offboarding.

-13 Key Responsibilities of HR
+13 key responsibilities of HR

 Human resources professionals have many important responsibilities to attend to day to day, some of which are obvious and others are less stated…

-1. Attract Talent
+1. Attracting Talent

 The HR department is usually in charge of creating and enacting the company’s recruitment policy.
 More specifically, they oversee the process that fills empty positions with qualified candidates who fit into the company culture.